runfinch/finch-website/docs/docs/managing-finch/macos/installation.md

 # Installing Finch on macOS

-!!!
-Note
-    This page is specific to Finch running on macOS.
-At this time macOS is the only supported operating system.

 ## Prerequisites

 To get started with Finch on macOS, the development machine must meet the